Convex Projection and Convex Multi-Objective Optimization: Introduction

 A problem similar to~\eqref{CP} was considered in~\cite{SZC18}, where an outer approximation Benson algorithm was adapted to solve it under some compactness assumptions.
 Here, we take a more theoretical approach to relate the different problem classes.
 For this reason we also consider a general convex vector optimization problem.
 There does exist an associated convex projection, which spans (up to a closure) the upper image of the vector problem.
 However, instead of having a correspondence between solutions of the two problems, we can only connect (exact or approximate) solutions of the associated projection to (exact or approximate) infimizers of the vector optimization.

-The paper is organized as follows: Section~\ref{sec_notation} contains preliminaries and introduces the notations, Section~\ref{sec_CVOP} summarizes the solution concepts and properties of a convex vector optimization problem.
+The paper is organized as follows: Section~\ref{sec_notation} contains preliminaries and introduces the notation, Section~\ref{sec_CVOP} summarizes the solution concepts and properties of a convex vector optimization problem.
 In Section~\ref{sec_convexprojection}, we define a convex projection and introduce the corresponding solution concepts.
 Section~\ref{sec_CP_MOCP} contains the main results, the connection between the convex projection and an associated multi-objective problem is established.
-Finally, Section~\ref{sec_CVOP_CP} formulates a convex projection corresponding to a given convex vector optimization problem.
+Section~\ref{sec_CVOP_CP} formulates a convex projection corresponding to a given convex vector optimization problem.
+Finally, in Section~\ref{appendix_DLSW21} the derived results are considered under a slightly different solution concept based on the Hausdorff distance, which was recently proposed in~\cite{DLSW21}.